lukeocodes/auth0-retail-ebook/retail-analytics/what-can-you-expect.md

-# What can you expect from retail analytics?
+# What Can You Expect from Retail Analytics?

 When something encompasses production through sales, its possibilities seem almost endless.
 Right now, though, the big uses for *retail analytics* center on optimizing procurement, optimizing merchandising, and optimizing marketing.

-## Optimizing procurement
+## Optimizing Procurement

 One of the key places that *retail analytics* helps businesses is **optimizing procurement**.
 By better predicting sales numbers, procurement and stocking gets more efficient.
 Retailers can also better see the cost balance for a given materials vendor, with more visibility into how the different purchases from a single vendor add up.